-• False negative results may be caused by:

-- > Unsuitable collection, handling and/or storage of samples. - Sample degradation. - Presence of qPCR inhibitors. - Mutations in the genome of the pathogenic agent; failure to detect new or unknown variants. - Failure to follow procedures in this handbook. - Use of unvalidated extraction kits or real-time PCR platforms.

-• False positive results may be caused by:

-- Sample containing a mixture of multiple commensal pathogens. - Given the evidence of the resistance gene, a mixed infection of MSSA (methicillinsensitive S. aureus) and CoNS (coagulates-negative staphylococci) may exist. - Cross-contamination with the positive controls due to its unsuitable handling. - Unsuitable handling of samples containing high concentrations of MRSA DNA.
-Due to the high susceptibility of the qPCR method for cross contaminations special care should be taken during DNA isolation. - Unsuitable handling of amplified product (post-amplification qPCR plate).
+- False negative results may be caused by: - Unsuitable collection, handling and/or storage of samples. - Sample degradation. - Presence of qPCR inhibitors. - Mutations in the genome of the pathogenic agent; failure to detect new or unknown variants. - Failure to follow procedures in this handbook. - Use of unvalidated extraction kits or real-time PCR platforms. - False positive results may be caused by: - Sample containing a mixture of multiple commensal pathogens. - Given the evidence of the resistance gene, a mixed infection of MSSA (methicillin-sensitive S. aureus) and CoNS (coagulates-negative staphylococci) may exist. - Cross-contamination with the positive controls due to its unsuitable handling. - Unsuitable handling of samples containing high concentrations of MRSA DNA.
+Due to the high susceptibility of the qPCR method for cross contaminations special care should be taken during DNA isolation. - Unsuitable handling of amplified product (post-amplification qPCR plate). - MRSA Multiplex Real-time PCR Kit, IVD may produce false positive results with strains of Staphylococcus argenteus, a coagulase-positive species of the Staphylococcus genus that is closely related to S. aureus, that carry a SCCmec cassette and mecA or mecC.